Do you need planning permission to move a door? Or, in fact, to change the location of your front door?

 How do you style a front door?

 Cliffside Windows offers a wide array of fully customisable uPVC and composite doors.
-Customise your door from a wide palette of colours, door styles, and finishes, including handles, letterboxes and knockers, to perfectly suit the entrance and windows of your home.
+You can customise your door from a wide palette of colours, door styles, and finishes.
+Accessories are also available, including handles, letterboxes and knockers, to perfectly suit the entrance and windows of your home.

 What type of front door is the most energy-efficient?